America’s Most Dangerous States

 Yet, rural states could prove relatively dangerous as well: Alaska had the highest rates of rape and aggravated assault per capita, and it ranked second for violent crime overall.
 Frustrated with these ongoing threats in their state, Alaska residents have taken to patrolling the streets themselves.
 Washington, D.C., also ranked at or near the top of several categories, including murders, robberies, aggravated assaults, and violent crime overall.
 Despite these concerning statistics, local authorities note their area’s crime rates improved steadily between 2012 and 2017, citing better technologies and expanded officer training.

 Relative to violent crime, criminal offenses against property occur far more frequently – and get solved much less often.
 Thankfully, however, every region of the country witnessed a decline in property crimes between 2016 and 2017, with particular improvement in the area of burglaries.
 In the South, for example, burglaries dropped by 8.2 percent, and property crime declined 3.6 percent overall.
 In the Northeast, burglaries declined 10 percent, contributing to an overall property crime reduction of 3 percent.
-This is due in part to the growing popularity of home security systems.
+This is due in part to the growing popularity of home security systems and home security cameras.

 Larceny-theft also declined in every region, although to a lesser extent.
 Still, these figures must come as a relief to those who feared larcenies would spike after many states raised their felony theft thresholds, charging those who stole small amounts with misdemeanors instead.
 One category of property crime increased in the South and Midwest, however: motor vehicle theft.
 Some experts attribute the rise in auto thefts to cars going keyless: Thieves use sophisticated devices to mimic key fobs, and then start the engine with the push of a button once inside.